epfl-lara/stainless/core/src/sphinx/installation.rst

    addSbtPlugin("ch.epfl.lara" % "sbt-stainless" % "<insert-version>")

-Check the `sbt-stainless bintray repository <https://bintray.com/epfl-lara/sbt-plugins/sbt-stainless>`_ for the available versions.
+Check the `GitHub releases <https://github.com/epfl-lara/stainless/releases>`_ or the `sbt-stainless bintray repository <https://bintray.com/epfl-lara/sbt-plugins/sbt-stainless>`_ for the available versions.

-3. In your project's build file, enable the ``StainlessPlugin`` on the modules that should be verified by stainless.
+3. In your project's build file, enable the ``StainlessPlugin`` on the modules that should be verified by Stainless.
 Below is an example:

 .. code-block:: scala

   // build.sbt
   lazy val algorithm = project
     .in(file("algorithm"))
-    .enablePlugins(StainlessPlugin) // <-- Enabling stainless verification on this module!
+    .enablePlugins(StainlessPlugin) // <-- Enabling Stainless verification on this module!
     .settings(...)

 Note that if you are using ``.scala`` build files you need to use the fully qualified name ``ch.epfl.lara.sbt.stainless.StainlessPlugin``.
-Also, because stainless accepts a subset of the Scala language, you may need to refactor your build a bit and code to successfully use stainless on a module.
+Also, because stainless accepts a subset of the Scala language, you may need to refactor your build a bit and code to successfully use Stainless on a module.

 4. After modifying the build, type ``reload`` if inside the sbt interactive shell.
-From now on, when executing ``compile`` on a module where the ``StainlessPlugin`` is enabled, stainless will check your Scala code and report errors in the shell (just like any other error that would be reported during compilation).
+From now on, when executing ``compile`` on a module where the ``StainlessPlugin`` is enabled, Stainless will check your Scala code and report errors in the shell (just like any other error that would be reported during compilation).

 That's all there is to it.
-However, the ``sbt-stainless`` plugin is a more recent addition to stainless compared to command-line script.
+However, the ``sbt-stainless`` plugin is a more recent addition to Stainless compared to command-line script.
 It has seen less testing in the field and currently has the following limitations:

 * No incremental compilation support.
 All sources (included the stainless-library sources) are recompiled at every ``compile`` execution.ub

 * The plugin *does not* support Scala 3 (dotty).
 To track sbt support in dotty you can follow `issue #178 <https://github.com/epfl-lara/stainless/issues/178>`_.

-Also, note that the plugin offers a ``stainlessEnabled`` setting that can help experimenting with stainless.
+Also, note that the plugin offers a ``stainlessEnabled`` setting that can help experimenting with Stainless.
 The ``stainlessEnabled`` setting is set to ``true`` by default, but you can flip the flag to false by typing ``set every stainlessEnabled := false`` while inside the sbt interactive shell.

 .. _smt-solvers: